geekysumant/edushare-ms-engage-2021/README.md

-# edushare
+# Edushare

-One stop solution to easily manage you classroom, with great features.
+One stop application to easily manage your classroom.
 As an instructor, create as many classes to manage grading and assignments in an easy way.

 As a student, join all the classes you want to, keep track of assignments easily.

+Link to deployed app: [https://stormy-hamlet-67915.herokuapp.com](https://stormy-hamlet-67915.herokuapp.com)

+#### Edushare Features:

-Create MCQ Quizzes and let our app auto-grade all the submissions.
+- Create MCQ Quizzes easily and let our app auto-grade all the submissions.
+You can also view individual student's submissions.
-Eaily share and grade file based assignments, also allowing you to view each students' submissions.
+- Easily share and grade file based assignments, also allowing you to view each students' submissions.

-Want to take an online class?
-Worry not, we have it covered.
-Create an online video meet and share link or meeting code for students to join.
+- Peer-to-Peer online video call facility for taking online classes easily.
+Create or join video calls with ease.
+- Sign in easily using your Google Account.

 ## Tech Stack [MERN]